Play our Factoid Trivia Game!

 Welcome to Factoid Friday!

-With this year being Mitchell 1’s 100th anniversary, and being inspired by the essence of “Flashback Friday,” we are bringing back Factoid Friday, a guessing game that blends a twist of trivia with an interactive component and features pieces of iconic automotive history from Mitchell 1.
+Welcome to our Factoid Friday guessing game that blends a twist of trivia with an interactive component and features pieces of iconic automotive history from the Mitchell 1 Library.
 To keep things interesting, we even offer a prize!

 Here’s the Factoid Question:

 Whoever has the closest answer will win a $25 Amazon.com gift card.
 Deadline to answer is 5:00 p.m.
-(Pacific) on Friday, August 31, 2018.
+(PST) on Friday, Sept.
+12, 2014.
 You only get one guess, so make it a good one.
 In the case of a tie, a winner will be selected randomly from among those who submitted correct answers.
 We will provide the answer and announce the winner right here in a future blog post, so stay tuned!

 Submit your answer below in the “Leave a Comment” section.
 (By entering, you agree to have your name published if you have the winning guess.
 Your contact information will not be published, and will only be used to contact you to arrange for delivery of the prize.
 Mitchell 1 and Snap-on employees, contractors and their families are welcome to participate, but are not eligible to win the prize.
 Void where prohibited.)
 Good luck!